 Where initial contact is made, this is usually either by the individual's request (Consent) or when we have identified them as a potential match for a service we provide (Legitimate Interest).

 Once a service is being provided, their information is used as necessary in order to provide them with this service which they agree to when they sign up to that service (Performance of Contract).
 This includes regular contact to provide instruction and reporting on that service.

-OSCAR's service as an online directory entails that we have an online list of different organisations, service providers and resources relevant to the wide field of Christian service and mission.
+OSCAR's service as an online directory entails that we have an online list of different organisations, service providers, churches and resources relevant to the wide field of Christian service and mission.
 These listings have been submitted by the bodies concerned, been recommended by OSCAR users, or obtained through research findings of published information.
-The listings do not include personal data such as private contact details and home addresses except in the circumstances when an individual has asked us to list their contact information for a specific purpose (e.g. if someone runs a counselling service or a small business from their home, or wants to let a room in their house), or if a person has listed their contact information as the contact for a charity, church or organisation (e.g. a trustee's address for a small organisation without a separate office or a Minister or lead elder of a 'house church').
+The listings do not include personal data such as private contact details and home addresses except in the circumstances when an individual has asked us to list their contact information for a specific purpose (e.g. if someone runs a counselling service or a small business from their home, or wants to let a room in their house), or if a person has listed their contact information in the public domain as the contact for a charity, church or organisation (e.g. a trustee's address for a small organisation without a separate office or a Minister or lead elder of a 'house church').

 Any service / organisation / church / resource listed on the OSCAR website can request to be removed from the website at any time using the online form, or by email, post or phone.

 In order to provide our online services, we use various other companies for website hosting (Krystal, Ning), website management (Ascent Creative) and email management (mailgun) and enter into our own agreement with them for these services.